tieto-pc/aws-devops-intro-demo/README.md

 Now I had the descriptions of the manually created projects nicely in a file.
 Then I just converted the entities in those files into Terraform resources.
 This is a nice way to figure out what magic AWS Portal is doing behind the scene.

+Of course this was a happy day scenario.
+In real life there are always bits and pieces missing.
+The portal wizards create all kinds of stuff behind the scenes that you have to figure out yourself.
+One example.
+When I had the automated CodePipeLine project and CodeBuild projects ready and I was testing the pipeline I was wondering why in the pipeline created using the portal wizard was automatically triggered but my pipeline created using Terraform IaC was not.
+Consult the book of knowledge - Google - and I got the answer: [Start a Pipeline Execution in CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-about-starting.html): *"When you use the console to create a pipeline that has a CodeCommit source repository or Amazon S3 source bucket, CodePipeline creates an Amazon CloudWatch Events rule that starts your pipeline when the source changes."* So, the portal wizards create all kinds of service roles, policies and triggering mechanisms to make your life easier when you are creating the service entitites using the portal.
+Portal makes things often so easy that some cloud developers create the whole cloud native system using the portal - big mistake.
+I once audited one customer big data system that was created by portal - no documentation how the system was created, no way to reproduce the equivalent system for development or testing.
+The only way to make a reproducable cloud system is to use infrastructure as code.

+So, the lesson of the story is: Use the portal to explore and learn new cloud services, but create the final system using infrastructure as code.
+In the example above I used the portal to see what kind of triggering mechanism was created by the portal wizard and then I created the similar mechanism using Terraform code.

 # CodeCommit

+The [codecommit terraform module](terraform/modules/codecommit) hosts the [CodeCommit](https://aws.amazon.com/codecommit/) repository and the triggering mechanism.

 CodeCommit is basically just a Git repository.
-We have created the repository using Terraform.
+I have created the repository using Terraform.
 The repository provides instructions how to clone/push source code from/to repository.
 CodeBuild uses CodeCommit repository to fetch source code and build instructions.

+I added into the codecommit module also the triggering mechanism I talked about in the previous chapter.
+The triggering mechanism is basically just a CloudWatch Event Rule that gets triggered when a new commit is pushed into the repository.
+Then the rule triggers the CodePipeline project.

 # Local CodeBuild

 When I was experimenting with the manually created CodePipeline / CodeBuild I was debugging the CodeBuild's Build spec.
-The development cycle was a bit annoying - edit build spec, push to CodeCommit, wait that CodePipeline gets triggered, wait that pipeline tells CodeBuild to build the project and check the results.
+The development cycle was a bit annoying - edit build spec, push to CodeCommit, start CodePipeline, wait that pipeline tells CodeBuild to build the project and check the results.
 Therefore I googled if there is some way to debug the build spec with a faster development cycle.
 I found this: [Announcing Local Build Support for AWS CodeBuild](https://aws.amazon.com/blogs/devops/announcing-local-build-support-for-aws-codebuild/).
 It was pretty cool.
 You just had to clone the the local codebuild repo, build the Docker image and you are good to go to use that Docker image as your local CodeBuild service.
 I cloned the demo repo and ran the local CodeBuild and it succesfully build the demo app and created the artifact into my local artifact directory (you have to create the directory, of course - see instructions in the link above).

 Instructions:
 - Go to project [java-simple-rest-demo-app](https://github.com/tieto-pc/java-simple-rest-demo-app).
 - Download the codebuild_build.sh file:
     - See: https://aws.amazon.com/blogs/devops/announcing-local-build-support-for-aws-codebuild/
     - Download the script: ```wget https://raw.githubusercontent.com/aws/aws-codebuild-docker-images/master/local_builds/codebuild_build.sh```
-- The codebuild_build.sh is needed by script [run-local-codebuild.sh](https://github.com/tieto-pc/java-simple-rest-demo-app/blob/master/run-local-codebuild.sh) (local CodeBuild tool).
+- The codebuild_build.sh is needed by script [run-local-codebuild-build-and-test.sh](https://github.com/tieto-pc/java-simple-rest-demo-app/blob/master/run-local-codebuild-build-and-test.sh).
-- You need to create a build specification file for the CodeBuild: [buildspec_build_and_test.yml](https://github.com/tieto-pc/java-simple-rest-demo-app/blob/master/buildspec_build_and_test.yml) .
+- You need to create a build specification file for the CodeBuild: [buildspec_build_and_test.yml](https://github.com/tieto-pc/java-simple-rest-demo-app/blob/master/codebuild/buildspec_build_and_test.yml) .
 - You need to create the build environment.
 I used [Ubuntu 18 Standard build environment Docker image](https://github.com/aws/aws-codebuild-docker-images/tree/master/ubuntu/standard/1.0).
 Build it, e.g. ```docker build -t aws/codebuild/ubuntu:18 . ```.
-- Once everything is ready try to run the local CodeBuild: ```./run-local-codebuild.sh```
+- Once everything is ready try to run the local CodeBuild: ```./run-local-codebuild-build-and-test.sh```

-After the AWS provided demo I tried the local CodeBuild tool with my own project [java-simple-rest-demo-app ](https://github.com/tieto-pc/java-simple-rest-demo-app) which I'm about to use as a demo app when demonstrating the AWS PipeLine tools.
+After the AWS provided demo I tried the local CodeBuild tool with my own project [java-simple-rest-demo-app ](https://github.com/tieto-pc/java-simple-rest-demo-app) which I'm using as a demo app when demonstrating the AWS DevOps tools in this project.
 I had to debug the build specification a bit but finally I got it working.
 After the build was ok in local CodeBuild I verified that it works the same way in the real AWS CodeBuild service.

 # S3 Buckets and CloudWatch Logs